-- Coherence and synergy: UN Environment contributes to improve in the region the manner in which the UN system and multilateral environmental agreements are coordinated and to promote policy coherence.
+- Coherence and synergy: UNEP contributes to improve in the region the manner in which the UN system and multilateral environmental agreements are coordinated and to promote policy coherence.

 Programs and projects

 Integrating environmental sustainability in the UN Development Assistance Frameworks (UNDAF) and UN common programming processes

 The project supports UN Country Teams to strengthen the integration of environmental sustainability, climate change considerations and multilateral environmental agreements´priorities.

 Integrated Approach to Environmental Sustainability in Development Planning

 In the framework of the implementation of the 2030 Agenda and the Sustainable Development Goals, this project supports the strengthening of governmental capacities to integrate environmental sustainability in the sectoral and cross-sectoral planning processes.